camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 For a complete list of the changes, please check out our [Release Notes](https://jira.camunda.com/secure/ReleaseNote.jspa?projectId=10230&version=15397).

-Read on:
+You can read more here:

 * [Assert](https://docs.camunda.org/manual/7.12/user-guide/testing/#camunda-assertions)
 * [Assert on GitHub](https://github.com/camunda/camunda-bpm-assert)

 ## Register for the Webinar

-If you're not already registered, be sure to secure a spot at the free release webinars, which is offered in [German](https://camunda.com/learn/webinars/camunda-bpm-7-12-release-webinar-de/) and [English](https://camunda.com/learn/webinars/camunda-bpm-7-12-release-webinar-en).
+If you're not already registered, be sure to secure a spot at the free release webinars, which are offered in [German](https://camunda.com/learn/webinars/camunda-bpm-7-12-release-webinar-de/) and [English](https://camunda.com/learn/webinars/camunda-bpm-7-12-release-webinar-en).

 ## Your Feedback Matters!

 With every release, we strive to improve Camunda BPM.
-To make this possible, we rely on your feedback.
+And we rely on your feedback!
 Feel free to share your ideas and suggestions with us.

 You can contact us via the [Camunda user forum](https://forum.camunda.org/).